Sadiq Muhammad Khan Abbasi V

-In August 1947, on the withdrawal of British forces from the subcontinent, the Nawab decided not to accede his State at once to the new Dominion of Pakistan.
+In August 1947, on the withdrawal of British forces from the British India, the Nawab decided not to accede his State at once to the new Dominion of Pakistan.
 However, on 3 October 1947, after some delay, he relented and became the first ruler of a princely state (Bahawalpur) to accede successfully.

 As tens of thousands of Muslim refugees flooded into the state from the new India, he set up the Ameer of Bahawalpur Refugee Relief and Rehabilitation Fund to provide for their relief.
 In 1953, the Ameer represented Pakistan at the coronation of Queen Elizabeth II.
-In 1955 he signed an agreement with the governor-general of Pakistan, Malik Ghulam Muhammad, under which Bahawalpur became part of the province of West Pakistan, with effect from 14 October 1955, and the Amir received a yearly privy purse of 32 lakhs of rupees, keeping his titles.
+In 1955, he signed an agreement with the governor-general of Pakistan, Malik Ghulam Muhammad, under which Bahawalpur became part of the province of West Pakistan, with effect from 14 October 1955, and the Amir received a yearly privy purse of 32 lakhs of rupees, keeping his titles.
 The same year, he was promoted to the rank of general in the Pakistan Army.

 Early life

-Sir Sadeq Muhammad Khan Abbasi was born at Derawar on 29 September 1904, the only son and heir of Haji Nawab Muhammad Bahawal Khan Abbasi V, Nawab of the state of Bahawalpur.
-When only two and a half, his father fell ill and died while at sea off the Aden coast, on 15 February 1907, leaving Sadeq as ruler of Bahawalpur.
-He was educated at Aitchison College, Lahore.
-At the age of 15, Sadeq fought in the Third Afghan War in 1919, was knighted in 1922 when he reached his majority and was invested with the throne two years later by Lord Reading.
+Abbasi was born at Derawar on 29 September 1904 as the only son and heir of Bahawal Khan V, the Nawab of Bahawalpur.
+He visited Mecca with his father in 1906–07.
+He was educated at Aitchison College, Lahore, and was placed under the guardianship of E. M. Atkinson.
+At the age of 15, Sadiq fought in the Third Afghan War in 1919, was knighted in 1922 when he reached his majority and was invested with the throne two years later by the Viceroy of India, Rufus Isaacs, Lord Reading.

-In 1929, he visited Egypt and was a guest of King Fuad I. Very fond of cars, he bought a Rolls-Royce Phantom car, 45WR, body by Thrupp & Maberly, one of the two Cars on display at the Cairo Show.
+In 1929, he visited Egypt and was a guest of King Fuad I. Very fond of cars, he bought a Rolls-Royce Phantom, 45WR, bodied by Thrupp & Maberly, one of the two cars on display at the Cairo Show.

-Ruler of Bahawalpur
+His last wife was Linda Sayce, a British citizen.
+The couple had three sons.

+Reign

+When his father died on 15 February 1907 near Aden, on his return journey to Bahawalpur from a pilgrimage to Mecca, he succeeded him as the Nawab of Bahawalpur.
+As he was a minor on the occasion, the administration of the State was placed under a Council of Regency.
+It comprised Indian officials, with the following members: the President, Rahim Baksh; Khuda Baksh Khan (Revenue Member); Diwan Asa Nand (Financial Member); and Abdul Rahman Khan (Military Member).
+In 1913, he sailed for England with Charles H. Atkins, formerly Political Agent in the Punjab, travelling via Egypt, Italy, and France.
+During his stay in London, he was received by George V at Buckingham Palace.
+He attended the Delhi Durbar of 1911.
+He served as aide-de-camp to the Prince of Wales during his visit to India in 1921.